The Great Adventure (1918 film): Reception

 Love received good reviews for her performance, called "likable", but the film itself did not.
 It was said that the plot "stretches the imagination of the spectator," with another blaming director Guy-Blaché directly for poorly adapting the source material.
-Despite the critical reception, the film was commercially successful.
+Despite the film's critical reception, it was commercially successful.

 Re-release

 In 1922, the film was edited down to 3 reels, and released as a "Pathé Playlet".